robless28/Contract-Templates-/README.md

 # pages
-index.html - this is the home page (so the "back to home button works)
+index.html - this is the home page (so the "back to home button" works - PERFECT)

-contract-generator.html -> location of all the contracts, connects all the tempates for the contracts,
+contract-generator.html -> location of all the contracts on a drop-down, all tempates for the contracts connected,
-    show a preview of the contracts, export to PDF
+    show a preview of the contracts, live writing update on the contract, etc

 # run the code
 python3 -m http.server 8000
 or
 python -m http.server

+# missing
+- SO THIS IS THE BEST VERSION I HAVE SO FAR ---- BUT I STILL WANT TO ISOLATE THE "SELECT CONTRACT TYPE WITH THE THINGS ABOUT REGION/COURT/LENGUAGE" AND ALSO I GUESS INCORPORATE THE ESIGNATURE???
+IDK THAT WAS HARD AND THATS WHAT GOT US IN THIS MESS